Projects still available for full time October 2020 entry

 Up to two full-time PhD studentships, funded by the STFC and the OU, are available.
 To be eligible for a full award (Astronomy and Space Instrumentation), normally a student must have no restrictions on how long they can stay in the UK and have been ordinarily resident in the UK for at least 3 years prior to the start of the studentship; this requirement does not apply to Physics.
 The 3-year research studentships provide a maintenance grant of £15,009 per year (2019-2020 rate) and all academic fees are covered.

-Following shortlisting, interviews will be held on Thursday 19th and Friday 20th March 2020.
+Following shortlisting, interviews will be held remotely on Friday 5th June 2020.

-If you would like to apply then please read the guidance on applying for a PhD studentship here and send a completed application form - home and EU students or application form - overseas students, an up to date CV, list of individual courses taken and grades obtained, a personal statement, plus any other relevant information that you think may support your case for consideration, together with an outline of project(s) of interest to STEM-SPS-PhD by the application deadline.
+If you would like to apply then please read the guidance on applying for a PhD studentship here and send a completed application form - home and EU students and up to date CV, list of individual courses taken and grades obtained, a personal statement, plus any other relevant information that you think may support your case for consideration, together with an outline of the project(s) of interest to STEM-SPS-PhD by the application deadline.
 You do not need to submit a research proposal for any of these projects, as they are already defined by us.
 You are encouraged to contact the lead supervisor of the project(s) for any informal enquiries.